Cricket Hollow Partners, L.P. v. MMA Cricket Hollow, LLC

 . . . .

-that in a . . . transaction like the Cricket Hollow Apartments, there would be no increase in tax credits after
+fact that in a . . . transaction like the Cricket Hollow Apartments, there would be no increase in tax

-the binding commitment, which made Section 5.2(E) irrelevant.
-MMA's representatives acknowledged that
+credits after the binding commitment, which made Section 5.2(E) irrelevant.
+MMA's representatives

 After filing its response, CHD filed a supplemental petition, in which it asserted that section 5.2(E) of the

-credits.
-CHD alternatively asserted that section 5.2(E) is ambiguous or that, even if section 5.2(E) applies
+tax credits.
+CHD alternatively asserted that section 5.2(E) is ambiguous or that, even if section 5.2(E)

-to the additional 2007 tax credits, CHD and MMA were "operating under a mutual mistake as to the effect of
+applies to the additional 2007 tax credits, CHD and MMA were "operating under a mutual mistake as to

-CHD did not request any additional relief in this supplemental petition.
-The trial court granted MMA's motion
+intent."
+However, CHD did not request any additional relief in this supplemental petition.
+The trial court

 Standard of Review